-However, I think Brussels sprouts are delicious enough on their own that salt and pepper are all they really need.
+However, I think Brussels sprouts are delicious enough on their own that kosher salt and pepper are all they really need.
+Note that this is a great recipe (as are any roasted vegetable recipes) to try MSG-salt in place of kosher salt.

 If you're at a loss for side dishes to make for this season's holiday dinners, consider popping some sprouts in the oven.
 You won't be disappointed.